cabforum/servercert/docs/BR.md

       ```

       The Random Value SHALL remain valid for use in a confirming response for no more than 30 days from its creation.
 The CPS MAY specify a shorter validity period for Random Values.

-      This method allows wildcard issuance.

-      This method allows pruning domain labels when choosing the ADN.

-      This method does not allow CNAME lookups when choosing the ADN.

-      This method allows Onion Domain Name issuance.

 3. When a Certificate includes an Onion Domain Name, the Domain Name shall not be considered an Internal Name provided that the Certificate was issued in compliance with this [Appendix B](#appendix-b--issuance-of-certificates-for-onion-domain-names).